BrandonJoffe/home_surveillance/Readme.md

 - To add faces to the database add a folder of images with the name of the person and retrain the classifier by selecting the retrain database on the client dashboard.
 Images can also be added through the dashboard but can currently only be added one at a time.

-- The Dashboard allows you to configure your own email and alarm trigger alerts.

-- The alerts panel allows you to set up certain events such as the recognition of a particular person or motion detection so that you receive an email alert when the event occurs.
-The confidence slider sets the accuracy that you would like to use for recognition events.
-By default you'll receive a notification if a person is recognised with a percentage greater than 50%.

 - A person is classified as unknown if they are identified with a confidence less than 50%

-- The alarm control panel sends http post requests to a web server on a Raspberry PI to control GPIO pins.
-The RPI alarm interface code is yet to be uploaded, but will be available shortly.

-- On a 2011 mac book pro the system can process up to 6 cameras however the video streaming does lag.
-That being said, frames are still processed in real time on the server.

-- Currently there are a few bugs and the code isn't fully commented.

-- There is plenty work to be done for this system to become a fully functional and secure open source home surveillance system.

-- This project is being developed for the purpose of my thesis and I hope to have a fully functional system by the end of October 2016.

 # License
 ---